scribu/wp-posts-to-posts/readme.txt

 This plugin allows you to create many-to-many relationships between posts of any type: post, page, custom etc. A few example use cases:

+* manually curated lists of related posts
 * post series
-* manually curated lists of related posts
-* 'actor' posts connected to 'movie' posts
+* products connected to retailers
+* etc.

 Additionally, you can create many-to-many relationships between posts and users.
 So, you could also implement: